-Lectures and assessments are presented online.
-Contact with students on request.
+- Lectures and assessments are presented via distance learning. - Contact with students on request.

 - Grade 12 Senior Certificate (SC) or National Senior Certificate (NSC) with certificate endorsement (Matric); and - Students need to be employed and wish to gain a qualification related to their jobs.